Shamsun Nahar Begum

-Shamsun Nahar Begum (শামছুন নাহার বেগম) is a Bangladesh Awami League politician, lawyer and a former Member of Parliament from a reserved seat.
+Shamsun Nahar Begum (শামছুন নাহার বেগম) is a lawyer and Bangladesh Awami League politician who was a member of parliament from a reserved seat from 2014 to 2018.

 Early life and education

 Begum was born into a Bengali Muslim family in the village of Ujanigaon in Sunamganj.
-She completed her education until university, becoming a Bachelor of Arts and Bachelor of Laws.
+She completed her education until university, becoming a Bachelor of Arts and a Bachelor of Laws.

 Career

 After completing her education, Begum became a qualified lawyer.
 She participated in the 2014 Bangladeshi general elections as an Awami League candidate and successfully won a reserved seat in the 10th Jatiya Sangsad.